Nationals vs. Mets Player Props Betting Odds

-The New York Mets visit the Washington Nationals at Nationals Park on Saturday at 4:05 PM ET.
-Those looking to place a player prop bet can find odds on Pete Alonso, Luis Garcia and others in this matchup.
+Oddsmakers have set player props for Pete Alonso, Luis Garcia and others when the New York Mets visit the Washington Nationals at Nationals Park on Monday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!